dominikbraun/cleanup/README.md

   feature/2	3fc2e37 [origin/feature/2: gone] Added CLI flags
 ````

 Based on that output, cleanup performs `git branch -d <branch>` on all gone branches.
-Maybe you've been doing the same thing manually for each branch in each repository.
+Maybe you've been doing the same
+thing manually for each branch in each repository.
+However, the `--where` flag allows you to specify a custom string
+that has to be included to delete the branch.

 ## <img src="https://sternentstehung.de/cleanup-dot.png"> Installation